 - Check your transmission fluid.
 Is it black/brownish or does it still have red in it?
 Wipe the dipstick on a white paper towel so you can see.
 If the fluid looks bad, then go buy a transmission filter and transmission fluid for your vehicle.

 - Check your coolant.
 Is it low?
 Is it really old?
-Drain and replace or top up as needed.
+Drain and replace or top up your engine coolant as needed.
 Never let your coolant get low.
 Your local auto parts store will be able to tell you what type of coolant your vehicle needs, or you can refer to your owner’s manual for more information on the topic.

 - Check your brake pads.
 You might have to put the car on jack stands and remove a tire on the front and rear to check the pads.